 The more complex answer: Yes, I will continue on new projects to only work with API2.
 The benefits are clear to me.
-But transitioning old projects will really depend on the nature of those.
+But transitioning old projects will depend on the nature of those.
 If I had developed unit tests for them and/or my documentation is good, then the transition will be easy (or at least more secure, as I can easily test my changes).
 If my old code is cumbersome, if I haven’t touched it for years, if I can’t remember exactly what I did, if I “forgot” to add meaning full comments … well, then I will probably feel ashamed but not touch it at all.

-The fact that now everything is finally 0-based is absolutely great, but you really have to spend a lot of attention to test any conversion from 1-based commands of Xojo API 1.0 to Xojo API 2.0 and this might easily lead to a lot(!) of work.
-But again, remember that Xojo API 1.0 will stay for very long (if not forever).
+The fact that now everything is finally 0-based is great, but you really have to spend a lot of attention to test any conversion from 1-based commands of Xojo API 1.0 to Xojo API 2.0 and this might easily lead to a lot(!) of work.
+But again, remember that Xojo API 1.0 will stay for a very long (if not forever).
 So I don’t see the urge to be in a rush for old projects.

-The tricky and crucial parts will most likely be shared methods and modules, classes, etc. I will copy those before altering them to ensure that old code will still work.
+The tricky and crucial parts will most likely be shared methods and modules, classes, etc. I will copy those before altering them to ensure that the old code will still work.
 I hate to have 2 code repositories, but as it is very rare that I have to maintain very old code, I don’t think this will be a very big deal overall.

 Do I Have Wishes?

 Well, we can discuss for ages if all re-namings are appropriate or not.
 I compare it to the evolution of languages.
 We don’t speak these days like Shakespeare or Goethe did.
 And similar to the evolution of languages, API2 will as well be extended or even change in the next years.